MrMarlonM/project-turmeric/README.md

 ![Title of page](documentation/title-image.webp)

 # Turmeric - a spice full of wonders!
-Turmeric is truly a astonishing plant with many great properties.
+Turmeric is truly an astonishing plant with many great properties.
-On this website some of the benefits shall be presented to win subscribers for a newsletter and social media followers.
+On this website, some of the benefits shall be presented to win subscribers for a newsletter and social media followers.

 The deployed page can be found [here](https://mrmarlonm.github.io/project-turmeric/).

 ![Responsive Mockup](documentation/responsive-image.webp)

 ## User Storys
-### First time visitors:
+### First-time visitors:
 - I want to directly know what the website is about and what information I can get here.
 - I want to be able to easily obtain all the information and navigate the side.
 - I want to be able to get further information over links to social media or some kind of registration.